bighappyface/drupal-cloud-tutorial/README.md

 # Drupal in the cloud - Tutorial

-Do you have one or several Drupal applications hosted on shared or dedicated hardware?
-Do you have multiple configurations and applications sharing or straining server resources?
-Are you considering the cloud, concerned how it will affect your Drupal applications, and curious how the various cloud and automation tools can help you get started quickly?

-In this tutorial I will show you how to get that Drupal application from running on that old hardware and get it flyin' in the cloud.
+Whether you have one or several Drupal applications hosted on shared or dedicated hardware, or multiple configurations and applications sharing or straining server resources, it may be time to consider a cloud hosting option.
+In this tutorial I will not only show you how to get that Drupal application from running on that old hardware but also give you some automation tools to get it flyin' in the cloud.

 These steps will show take you from a fresh server instance to a fully functional Drupal application using some of the latest technologies and services used in the cloud.